Called Out

 Who are we worshipping when we gather?
 What idols confront us as we strive to follow Christ today?

-“True worship serves above all else the praise of God’s glory. – Hughes Oliphant Old
+True worship serves above all else the praise of God’s glory. – Hughes Oliphant Old

-“We are a body knit together as such by a common religious profession, by unity of discipline, and by the bond of a common hope.
+“We are a body knit together by a common religious profession, by unity of discipline, and by the bond of a common hope.
 We meet together as an assembly and congregation, that, offering up prayer to God as with united force, we may wrestle with Him in our supplications.
 This strong exertion God delights in.” – Tertullian